|

 that you've studied, many instructors will be happy to give you

-an endorsement there on the spot (heck, as an instructor, I'm thrilled
+an endorsement there on the spot (heck, as instructors, We're thrilled

-when a new student comes to me like this - well-motivated and prepared
+when new students come to us like this - well-motivated and prepared

 students are a pleasure to teach!)
 He/she may well give you a signoff